-The fair value of Cominar's investment properties recorded on the balance sheet in accordance with IFRS is the sum of the fair value of each investment property considered individually and does not necessarily reflect the contribution of the following elements that characterize Cominar: (i) the composition of the property portfolio diversified through its client base, geographic markets and activity segments; (ii) the synergies among investment properties; (iii) a fully integrated management approach.
-Therefore, the fair value of Cominar's investment properties taken as a whole could differ from that appearing on the balance sheet.
+The fair value of Cominar's investment properties recorded on the balance sheet is the sum of the fair value of each investment property considered individually and does not necessarily reflect the contribution of the following elements that characterize Cominar: (i) the composition of the property portfolio diversified through its client base, geographic markets and activity segments; (ii) the synergies among investment properties; (iii) an improved financial performance resulting from a fully integrated management approach.
+Therefore, the fair value of Cominar's investment properties taken as a whole could significantly differ from that appearing on the balance sheet.